JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 Then We identified the features (X) and the target (y).
 Then we performed a validation split.
 Next we created a preprocessing object to prepare the dataset for Machine Learning.
-We imputed missing values using the Simple Imputer after the validation split to
+We imputed missing values using the Simple Imputer after the validation split to ensure there was no data leakage.

 # Models: